 10.5 Notification of the Collection of Personal Information

-Through this Policy and other legal notices published on Our Website, We seek to ensure that individuals are informed about the reasons for the collection of PI, and that they know how to contact the accountable office bearers at Sladen Legal.
-(Section 16 below).
+Through this Policy and other legal notices published on our Website, we seek to ensure that individuals are informed about the reasons for the collection of PI, and that they know how to contact the accountable office bearers at Sladen Legal.
+(Section 17 below).

 10.6 Use or Disclosure of Personal Information